Addressing the gas kinetics Boltzmann equation with branching-path statistics: Conclusion and perspectives

 \section{Conclusion and perspectives}

-\paragraph{We have numerically solved}the Boltzmann equation of gas kinetics in several test cases, using the Monte-Carlo method.
-It is the ordinary Monte-Carlo method\ANDY{, as used}\SupprANDY{ as} in linear physics, without bias, and where particle\SupprANDY{s} paths are computed independently.
-The algorithms that we have proposed are based on a second kind Fredholm writing of the Boltzmann equation\SupprANDY{;}\ANDY{,} and rely on the following of virtual particles from their arrivals to their sources.
-As far as the authors know, this is the first numerical method in gas kinetics which thus travels along\SupprANDY{ the} time, backwards.
+\paragraph{} We have numerically solved the Boltzmann equation of gas kinetics in several test cases, using the Monte-Carlo method.
+It is the Monte-Carlo method as used in linear transport physics: without bias, and where particle paths are computed independently.
+The algorithms that we have proposed are based on an integral formulation of the Boltzmann equation, and rely on the following of virtual particles (and their collision partners) from their arrivals to their sources.
+As far as the authors know, this is the first numerical method in gas kinetics which thus proceeds along time, backwards.

-This building of particle paths, from the end to the start, brings an interesting property to the method.
-No difficulty appears when focusing on low crowded parts of the phase space\SupprANDY{;}.
-For the same reason we can \SupprANDY{realize}\ANDY{carry out} \emph{probe calculus}.
-This ability is widely known in linear transport physics.
-An example from radiative transfer is the prediction of the view of a satellite looking at the Earth: it is commonly known that one can calculate the image by sampling rays built as incoming \ANDY{to }the satellite and directed from the Earth, and then \ANDY{by }evaluating the possible sources of these rays; and that \ANDY{it is unneccesary to }start\SupprANDY{ing} by computing the whole irradiance field around the Earth\SupprANDY{ is unnecessary}.
-The paths built from their destination \SupprANDY{may}\ANDY{can} explore the phase space, and catch the information strictly necessary to compute the \SupprANDY{wanted}\ANDY{desired} result.

-\paragraph{This possibility to use particle paths}built toward sources is usually considered \SupprANDY{as}\ANDY{to be} linked to a propagative insight of the phenomenon.
-This means\SupprANDY{,}\ANDY{ that} what is observed at the probe point is a sum\SupprANDY{,} of the contributions of all possible paths coming from sources.
-This insight \SupprANDY{stays}\ANDY{remains part of}\SupprANDY{ in} our approach, and the non-linearity is taken into account at the nodes of the henceforth branching paths.
-So the contributing paths are now contributing trees.
-Each tree consists of the path of the incoming particle, plus the paths of its collision partners, plus the paths of the collision partners of the aforementioned partners, \emph{etc}\dots We have obtained an arborescent propagation.

-This \SupprANDY{has}\ANDY{comes at} a price.
-When the mean number of collisions encountered by the particles inside the simulated space-time increases, the contributing trees are padded, and the recursivity and estimation variance of our algorithms can make their calculations unaffordable.